cognetif/perch_acesvg/README.md

 ## Usage
-add editor="acesvg" to a text area field in your Perch template.
+1. Add editor="acesvg" to a text area field in your Perch template.
+2. You will need an `html` attribute on the field as it will be producing markup which will get encoded otherwise.
+3. When editing, you can preview changes to the svg by clicking the `Toggle Preview` button at the bottom left of the editor.

 ## License
 This project is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.
 Refer to the [LICENSE](LICENSE).